codelytix20/LeetCode-SQL50/LeetCode Problem 584: Find Customer Referee.md

-# LeetCode 584: Find Customer Referee
+# LeetCode Problem 584: Find Customer Referee

 ## Problem Statement
 You are given a table `customer` that holds customers' information along with their referees.
 Write a query to find the names of customers who were **not referred by the customer with `id = 2`**.